memo33/sc4pac-tools/README.md

 For example, you could use a unique Profile for each of your Regions.
 Each Profile corresponds to a Plugins folder.

-!> Important: Make sure to select distinct locations for all your Plugins folder to avoid interference between Profiles.
+!> Important: Make sure to select distinct locations for all your Plugins folders to avoid interference between Profiles.

 ?> You can use the [SC4 launch parameter](https://www.wiki.sc4devotion.com/index.php?title=Shortcut_Parameters#User_Dir) `-UserDir:"..."`
    to start the game with a custom location for the Plugins folder.